Before you can have wealth in your wallet, you need to have wealth in your head.

 This is hard.
 Money is just paper we’ve all decided has meaning.

 With intention, you can practice wanting to have money from a place of abundance.
-When you do, you’ll attract money.
+When you do, you’ll hold on to more money.

 6. Provide value to make more money (not time)